MHSA – Admission & Graduation Requirements

 3. Human Physiology – one (1) semester

 One semester of human physiology is required.
-An advanced course in this subject is preferred and would meet the requirement but is not mandatory.
+An advanced course in this subject is preferred and would meet the requirements but is not mandatory.

 Courses in mammalian physiology and embryology will not satisfy this requirement.